-We are pleased to announce a new level of recognition for exceptional achievement that can be worn on the College blazer in our student’s final year at Dominic College – Year 10.
+College Colours are a level of recognition for exceptional achievement that can be worn on the College blazer in our students’ final year at Dominic College – Year 10.

-Our new College Colours process is designed to recognise exceptional achievement in a designated area of the college.
-Students meeting certain criteria can apply to have an embroidered bar colour on their blazer pocket for outstanding achievement in Sport, the Creative Arts, Academics and Mission.
+The College Colours process is designed to recognise exceptional achievement in a designated area of the college.
+Students meeting certain criteria can apply to have an embroidered bar colour on their blazer pocket for outstanding achievement in the areas of Mission, Academics, Creative Arts and Sport.

 The Dominic College Colour Awards are predicated upon the following: